 - Transportation adaptation (wheelchair accessible van) or assistance

 - Potential sources of care, medication, supplies and equipment

 - Support groups and other available resources.

-Contact a Brain Injury Attorney Serving New Jersey and New York
+Contact a New Jersey Traumatic Brain Injury Attorney

 If you are dealing with the financial consequences of a serious brain injury, the accident and injury lawyers at Davis, Saperstein & Salomon, P.C., can help you.

 We work with medical and financial specialists to determine the needs of our clients and their families, and we work diligently to seek the compensation they need for a secure life ahead.
 We have been assisting catastrophic accident victims in New Jersey and New York since 1981.

 Call 1-800-LAW-2000 or reach us online to receive a free consultation.
 Our initial consultations are free, and we do not charge attorney’s fees unless we obtain compensation for you.
 We can meet in one of our many offices or, if you prefer, in your home or at the hospital.
 We also provide consultations by phone or via video call.